 speaker

-Yeah, a single dose, I think, is going to be challenging.
-I think it's going to be challenging for everybody.
-With respect to reactogenicity, you know, we're seeing fine reactogenicity even with our higher doses, CPG 1018.
-Even with that higher reactogenicity than with the lower dose of 1018, it's still better than Shingrix and still better tolerated than Shingrix.
-I think we're certainly going to be looking as we look at these wider interval, we certainly are going to be looking at the one dose to see if there is a potential opportunity.
-But in the previous study, we compared one dose of the 1018 of Z1018 with one dose of Shingrix, and they were the same.
+Yeah, a single dose I think is going to be challenging.
+I think it's going to be challenging for everybody With respect to reactogenicity, you know, we're seeing fine reactogenicity even with our higher dose of CPG-1018.
+Even with that higher reactogenicity than with the lower dose of 1018, it's still better than Shingrix, and it's still better tolerated than Shingrix.
+I think we're certainly going to be looking.
+As we look at this wider interval, we certainly are going to be looking at the one dose to see if there's a potential opportunity.
+But in the previous study, We compared one dose of the Z1018 with one dose of Shingrix, and they were the same.
 It was the second dose in which things seemed to improve more for Shingrix than it did for us.
-It did improve very well for both vaccines, but more for Shingrix.
+It improved very well for both vaccines, but more for Shingrix.
 So we're going to look at one dose.
-I'm not sure we're going to see one dose success.
-And Paul, if I understood your question, it sounded like you
+I'm not sure we're going to see one-dose success.

 speaker

-were asking, would it be worth if a product could generate one dose immunogenicity?
-I think it had to trade off with even higher reactogenicity.
-Would that make sense?
-Because I think we've seen that some other programs, not ours.
-And I think we would have to say from our perspective, Shingrix is one of the most reactogenic vaccines, or is probably the most reactogenic vaccine.
+And Paul, if I understood your question, it sounded like you were asking, would it be worth, if a product could generate one dose immunogenicity or efficacy, but had to trade off with even higher reactogenicity, would that make sense?
+Because I think we've seen that in some other programs, not ours.
+And I think we would have to say, from our perspective, Shingrix is one of the most reactogenic vaccines, or is probably the most reactogenic vaccine.
 So I think anything that targets a profile that has more reactogenicity is not likely to be very successful.

 speaker